NoiSek/whisper/README.md

 ###Setting up Whisper
 Make sure the user you're running Whisper as has write permissions to the current directory, then run ```gunicorn app'``` from your root Whisper directory to start.

-Whisper config will be automatically generated in your root folder if it isn't already present, the config follows this structure:
+Whisper config will be automatically generated in your root folder if it isn't already present.
+The config follows this structure:

 ```
   {
     "api_key": "",
     "domain": "yourdomain.com",
-    "salt": ""
+    "salt": "",
+    "private_key": "" # base64 encoded NaCl key
   }
 ```